 U.S. Army Corps of Engineers (USACE)

-Construction for the project is currently estimated to begin in mid 2027 and go through late 2031.
+Construction for the Phase 1 is currently estimated to begin in 2028 through late 2029.